r0zar/react-material-starter/README.md

 ## How to use

-Fork the repository, install it and run:
+Fork the repository and run:

 ```sh
 npm install